harshit4084/Samsung__IoTivity_Project/README.md

 Reference: wiki.iotivity.org

 1. All the sample API are taken from iotivity.org.
-2. Scene manager service in IoTivity stack is imlemented for smart home use case.
+2. Scene manager service in IoTivity stack is implemented for smart home use case.